MLOps workflows on Databricks

 What is MLOps?

-MLOps is a set of processes and automated steps to manage code, data, and models.
+MLOps is a set of processes and automated steps for managing code, data, and models to improve performance, stability, and long-term efficiency of ML systems.
 It combines DevOps, DataOps, and ModelOps.

 ML assets such as code, data, and models are developed in stages that progress from early development stages that do not have tight access limitations and are not rigorously tested, through an intermediate testing stage, to a final production stage that is tightly controlled.
 The Databricks platform lets you manage these assets on a single platform with unified access control.
 You can develop data applications and ML applications on the same platform, reducing the risks and delays associated with moving data around.